-Many people are intimidated by artificial food photography lighting, but it really can be easy and necessary in the winter.
-I’m in LA so it gets dark about 5:30 in the evening these days.
+Many people are intimidated by artificial food photography lighting, but it really can be easy and necessary when we start losing light early in the evening.
 If you are trying to shoot food and you’re only able to use natural light, this getting dark early thing can be a real drag.

 This shot above was taken at 7pm with one light.
 Easy!